gbass2/ComputerArchitecture/README.md

 # ComputerArchitecture
-Simulating a RISC-V architecture in C++
+Simulating a 32 bit RISC-V architecture in C++